ledienvinhkhanh/Telecom-Customer-Churn-Analysis/README.md

-# 📞 Telco Customer Churn Analysis & Prediction
+# 📞 Telecom Customer Churn Analysis & Prediction

 ## 📌 Project Overview
 Customer churn is a critical metric for telecommunications companies.
 This project aims to identify the key drivers of customer attrition and build a predictive model to identify high-risk customers.
 By combining **SQL exploration**, **Python Machine Learning**, and **Power BI visualization**, the project provides actionable insights to improve customer retention and revenue stability.